New Jersey Handgun Carry Permit Attorneys

 New Jersey law addresses permits to carry handguns in N.J.A.C.
 13:54-2.2 and 2.3, stating first and foremost that “No person, except as provided in N.J.S.A.
 2C:39-6, shall carry, hold or possess a handgun without first having obtained a permit to carry the same in accordance with the provisions of this chapter.”
 This exposes anyone who carries a handgun without a legal permit issued in New Jersey to serious criminal charges.

-N.J.A.C.
-13:54-2.3 delineates the criteria that an applicant must fulfill in order to be issued a carry permit.
-The three primary requirements that an applicant must satisfy are as follows:
+N.J.S.A.
+2C:58-4 delineates the criteria that an applicant must fulfill in order to be issued a carry permit.
+The primary requirements that an applicant must satisfy are as follows:

-- The person must be of good character and not subject to any of the disabilities which would prevent him or her from obtaining a permit to purchase a handgun or a firearms purchaser identification card;
+- The person must not have made any statements or performed any actions, with the exception of lawful self-defense, that would suggest their likelihood to pose a danger to themselves or the community; and not be subject to any of the disabilities which would prevent him or her from obtaining a permit to purchase a handgun or a firearms purchaser identification card;

-- The person must demonstrate at the time of the application for the permit that he or she is thoroughly familiar with the safe handling and use of handguns; and
+- The person must demonstrate at the time of the application for the permit that he or she is thoroughly familiar with the safe handling and use of handguns, and has completed a state-approved course of training and instruction; and

 In order to understand the aforementioned criteria, we must first examine what each requirement means.